kuestess/homebridge-platform-insteonlocal/README.md

 ## Install

+**Now with more npm!**

+To install from npm:

+`npm -g install homebridge-platform-insteonlocal`

-Clone the repository, cd into the cloned directory and install using npm:
+Alternately, clone the repository, cd into the cloned directory and install using npm:

 `npm -g install`